Legal IT & Security

 Risk realities

-Confidentiality exposure risk rises when identity and endpoint controls diverge
+The chance of exposing client information rises when identity and endpoint controls are inconsistent

-Business-email compromise patterns can disrupt trust and billing operations
+Email scams that take over accounts can disrupt client trust and billing operations

 Operational downtime can jeopardize deadline-driven client commitments